DevSadaqat/lwb-app/README.md

 ## Getting Started

+Make sure you have node.js installed on your local machine

+After downloading the project.
+First run the follwoing command

+npm install

-First, run the development server:
+then, run the development server:

 ```bash
 npm run dev